SmajloSlovakian/NieKity/DEVNOTES.md

 - to remove the routine, delete the name attribute
 - keys:
  - tick: gets ran every tick
- - late_tick: gets ran every tick after the timed commands
+ - late_tick: gets ran every tick after the timed commands (unimplemented)
- - term: gets ran when the instance is about to get terminated
+ - term: gets ran when the instance is about to get terminated (unimplemented)
  - 0, 1, 2, ...: gets ran only when the timer is at that position

 death handling: